Up to 60% off sofas & mattresses — limited‑time deals.

 • Measure the room for upright and fully reclined depth before shopping.

-• Choose configuration based on how you actually watch: solo settings vs shared lounging.
+• Choose configuration based on how you actually watch: separate settings or shared lounging.

-• Buy comfort and fit first; treat lights, USB ports, and add-ons as bonuses.
+• Buy fit and support first.
+Treat lights, USB ports, and extras as bonuses.

 Home theater seating dimensions and spacing